Source of Funds vs. Source of Wealth

 • Remember: A UK Bank Account Isn't a Free Pass One of the most common poor practices is "Assuming funds are legitimate because they came from a UK bank account."
 Sophisticated criminals are adept at layering illicit money through the legitimate financial system.
 The origin of the funds, not the final bank account, is what matters.

-If you are concerned about your current approach, then now is the point to quietly strengthen your position.
+If you are concerned about the level of scrutiny you are currently applying - if you feel even slightly unsure - now is the time to quietly strengthen your position.

 Disclaimer